 I found a few other comparison videos like this one, which show similar results.
 As the video says, “Even with games like “Wild Blood” (shown in the video at 5:01) which are optimized for the iPhone 5s screen size, looking closely doesn’t really reveal anything significant in terms of improved detail, highlighting, aliasing or smoother frame-rates.”
 He goes to say, “the real gains seem to be in the system RAM which does contribute to improved day to day performance of the OS and apps.”

 So the bottom line is: Although benchmarks predict the iPhone 5 should be twice as fast as the iPhone 4S, in the real-world tests, the difference between the two is not that large and partially due to the fact that the iPhone 5 has twice as much memory.
 In some cases, the iPhone 4S is actually faster, because it has less pixels to display on the screen.
 The same is true for tests of the iPad 4 which reviewers say “performs at least twice as fast as the iPad 3.”
 However when it comes to actual gameplay, the same reviewer says, “I couldn’t detect any difference at all.
 Slices, parries and stabs against the monstrous rivals in Infinity Blade II were fast and responsive on both iPads.
 Blasting pirates in Galaxy on Fire HD 2 was a pixel-perfect exercise on the two tablets, even at maximum resolution.
 And zombie brains from The Walking Dead spattered just as well on the iPad 3 as the iPad 4.”

 Copyright 2012-2014 Rick Schwartz.
 All rights reserved.
+This article includes the opinions of the author and does not necessarily reflect the views of his employer.
 Linking to this article is encouraged.